jasonashton/CarND-Behavioral-Cloning-P3/README.md

 My two training sets were three laps forward and three laps backwards.
 Adding any more was making my results worse.
 Using the Joystick helped making smoother turns.

 Preprocessing the data set involves splitting 20% for a validation set.
-I then read in the images, convert them from BGR to RGB, and apply a shift of 0.7 to the left and right images.
+I then read in the images, convert them from BGR to RGB, size the image down by 50% (greatly increased training speed), and apply a shift of 0.7 to the left and right images.
 The images are then shuffled.